8 Reasons to Visit Norway’s Oslo Region

 Where else can you experience a vibrant, yet relaxed city that's full of world-class museums and art, fantastic restaurants, and striking modern architecture, all juxtaposed with surrounding forests, lakes, mountains, and fjords?
 Nowhere.

-Try as you might, but you won’t find a city as unique as Oslo.
+Try as you might, you won't find a city as unique as Oslo.
+I recommend spending two days in Oslo to experience all the best activities!

-A man kayaking near the islands in the Oslo Region
+A man kayaking near the rocky islands in the Oslo Region

 Erik Jรธrgensen – visitnorway.com